Gočaltovo

 Gočaltovo (Gacsalk) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1318.
+Before the establishment of independent Czechoslovakia in 1918, Gočaltovo was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The village lies at an altitude of 373 metres and covers an area of 10.677 km².

 It has a population of about 245 people.